blocksense-network/blocksense-infra-test/libs/ts/onchain-interactions/README.md

 `deployedNetworks` type needs to be updated after we deploy to a new network.

-For balance you need to set up the RPCs of the networks - check `.env.example` for reference.
+For balance you need to set up RPCs for the networks - check `.env.example` for reference.

-For cost calculation on `ethereum-sepolia` and `ethereum-holesky` you need `ETHERSCAN_API_KEY` set in `.env`.
+For cost-calculations you need to set up Api Keys for the networks - check `.env.example` for reference.

 ## How to use scripts